skip to content

 Optoelectronics

-Optoelectronics is the study of how light effects electronic devices, in ways such as photoresistors or photovoltaic cells (solar cells).
+Optoelectronics is the study of how light affects electronic devices, in ways such as photoresistors or photovoltaic cells (solar cells).

 Power Meters,